-CED 622.
+- CED 620.
+ADVANCED DEVELOPMENTAL PSYCHOLOGY.
+Advanced study of individual's development throughout the lifespan.
+Particular emphasis will be placed on current issues, multicultural comparisons and the typical and atypical sequence of developments.
+3 - CED 622.
 PLAY THERAPY.
 Study of play therapy as a counseling intervention for children in schools and community settings.
 Covers the history and theories of play therapy, play as it relates to child development, and techniques of play therapy.
 Prerequisites: CED 612.
-3

-CED 630.
+3 - CED 630.
 PREPRACTICUM TECHNIQUES.
 Basic counseling skill development and conceptualization process.
 Attention given to establishing therapeutic relationships and prioritizing client problems/issues.
 Students will be expected to demonstrate proficiency in basic counseling competencies.
-3

-CED 689.
+3 - CED 689.
 INDIVIDUAL STUDIES.
-1-6

-CED 690.
+1-6 - CED 690.
 THESIS.
-6

-CED 703.
+6 - CED 703.
 PSYCHODIAGNOSTICS IN COUNSELING.
 Psychological classification using DSM IV, developing treatment plans, working as a counselor in a managed care environment, and the use of psychotropic drugs in treatment of psychological disorders.
-3

-CED 705.
+3 - CED 705.
 ADVANCED GROUP.
 Advanced study of group theories and recent innovations in group counseling and group dynamics.
 Supervised experiences in selected settings.
 Prerequisite: CED 605 and permission of instructor.
-3

-CED 707.
+3 - CED 707.
 CONSULTATION AND COUNSELING OF DIVERSE POPULATIONS.
 Study and application of consultation theory.
 Attention given to the handicapped, substance abusers, juvenile delinquents, the culturally different, and other special populations.
-3

-CED 711.
+3 - CED 711.
 CRISIS INTERVENTION TECHNIQUES.
 Techniques for the application of counseling in crisis situations.
-3

-CED 712.
+3 - CED 712.
 COUNSELING CHILDREN AND ADOLESCENTS.
 Techniques for counseling children and adolescents in school and community settings.
-3

-CED 714.
+3 - CED 714.
 SUBSTANCE ABUSE COUNSELING.
 Study and application of theory and techniques of substance abuse and addictions counseling including assessment and treatment from an individual and systemic perspective.
-3

-CED 715.
+3 - CED 715.
 MARRIAGE AND FAMILY COUNSELING.
 Examination of theoretical approaches, assessment of family functioning, and intervention techniques in working with couples and families.
-Prerequisites: CED 600, 601, 604, and 605.
+Prerequisites: CED 600, 601, 604, and 605. - CED 758.

-CED 758.
 ADVANCED COUNSELING PRACTICUM.
 Intensive supervised experiences with individuals and groups in an educational or clinical setting.
 Prerequisite: CED 604.
-3-6

-CED 770.
+3-6 - CED 770.
 SPECIAL TOPICS IN COUNSELING.
 Research and applied analysis of special topics related to counseling.
-1-6 (May be repeated for a maximum of 6 hours credit)
+1-6 (May be repeated for a maximum of 6 hours credit) - CED 790/890.

-CED 790/890.
 THEORIES OF COUNSELOR SUPERVISION.
 Introduction to major models of clinical supervision of counselors, review of the supervisory relationship process, study of specific techniques and methods of supervision, and the procedural, ethical and legal responsibilities, and multicultural issues associated with supervision.
 Supervision of Practicum and/or General Internship is required.
 Prerequisite: Permission of course instructor.
 3